 Will my premiums increase or will I be declined life insurance if I have asthma?

 It depends.
-Very few people are declined life cover for asthma alone and in fact, it only tends to be those that have asthma with a combination of other factors that struggle to get life insurance.
-Even if you have a combination of factors, if the conditions that you disclose are well managed then it is likely you will still get accepted, however you may have to pay a higher premium.
+Very few asthma sufferers are declined life cover for asthma alone and in fact, it only tends to be those that have asthma with a combination of other factors that struggle to get life insurance.
+Even if you have a combination of factors, if the conditions that you disclose are well managed then it is likely you will still be accepted, however you may have to pay a higher premium.

 Insurance underwriters will pay particular attention to the frequency and severity of your symptoms, whether you use steroid treatment and whether you have been hospitalised or had time off of work.
 These factors could lead to an increase in premiums and we explain later in this article how to ensure that you get the cheapest life insurance quote without having to speak to every insurance company.